flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 - Citric Acid
 - Enzyme cleaners such as Biotex brand.
-- Microfiber cloth.
+- Microfiber cloth. (#1)
+- Cleaning Gloves (#2)

-   *(while it is synthetic, it is extremely durable: lasts for years, which offsets the risks or downsides)*
+#1. *While it is synthetic, it is extremely durable: lasts for years, which offsets the risks or downsides*

+#2. *Bio degradable: Latex, Bamboo fiber.
+If allergic: try others, like Nitrile.
+But its less eco friendly.*

 ---